marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/size.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SIZE, array, size, array, number of elements, array, count elements

 .. _size:

-.. index:: SIZE

-.. index:: array, size

-.. index:: array, number of elements

-.. index:: array, count elements

 SIZE --- Determine the size of an array
 ***************************************